Umuzi-org/tech-department/content/projects/git-exercises/_index.md

 ### Pulling and remotes

-1. You should still be inside the `git-basic-excercises` directory.
+1. You should still be inside the `git-basic-exercises` directory.
 Let's get out of there. `cd ../`
 2. Now let's clone a repo. point your browser here: https://github.com/Umuzi-org/tech-department
 3. Now there is a friendly green button that says "Clone or download".
 Click on it.
 4. You will see a url come up.
 Copy it.
 You will need to paste it into the terminal in a moment